-The Church Pension Fund (CPF) uses its position as a large institutional shareholder to engage companies on social and environmental issues that have long-term investment implications.
-We look to promote productive dialogue and, if necessary, file shareholder resolutions to encourage these companies to conduct their business in a manner that addresses important social and environmental concerns of the Episcopal Church.
+The Church Pension Fund (CPF) uses its position as a large institutional shareholder to engage companies on corporate social responsibility issues that have long-term investment implications.
+We promote productive dialogue and, if necessary, file shareholder resolutions to encourage these companies to conduct business in a manner that addresses the concerns of The Episcopal Church.

-- Increase diversity among their executives and board of directors
+- increase diversity among their executives and boards of directors.

-Every publicly traded company conducts an annual meeting during which its shareholders cast votes on a variety of issues, ranging from the election of corporate directors and approval of auditors, to executive compensation, to various issues proposed by shareholders.
-Shareholders generally vote on these issues in advance of the annual meeting by submitting a completed proxy to the company.
-We work closely with CCSR and DFMS to decide how to vote the proxies we receive for the shares we hold.
+Every publicly traded company conducts an annual meeting during which its shareholders cast votes on a variety of issues, including the election of corporate directors, executive compensation, and other issues proposed by shareholders.
+We work closely with CCSR and DFMS to decide how to vote on the proxies we receive for the shares we hold.